codysnider/urss/README.md

-Tiny Tiny RSS
+μRSS
 =============

-**NOTE: This is not the original TT-RSS, but a fork to clean, secure and modernize it.
+**NOTE: This is not TT-RSS, but a fork to clean, secure and modernize it.
 The original author(s) are welcome to integrate our code back into the original project.
 Everyone is welcome to contribute.**

 Web-based news feed aggregator, designed to allow you to read news from